PaulWorm/DGApy/NOTES.md

 Niv should always >= niw.
 Otherwise, weirds kinks appear at the boundary.

-Currently, I use a shifted grid for the bubble.
-I did not check if that created issues down the line.
+I switched back to a non-shifted grid for chi0

 We adopt the following notation for the different boxes: